White Australia policy: Support from the Australian Labour Movement

-Melbourne Trades Hall was opened in 1859 with Trades and Labour Councils and Trades Halls opening in all cities and most regional towns in the following forty years.
-During the 1880s Trade unions developed among shearers, miners, and stevedores (wharf workers), but soon spread to cover almost all blue-collar jobs.
+Melbourne Trades Hall was opened in 1859 with trades and labour councils and trades halls opening in all cities and most regional towns in the following forty years.
+During the 1880s, trade unions developed among shearers, miners, and stevedores (wharf workers), but soon spread to cover almost all blue-collar jobs.
 Shortages of labour led to high wages for a prosperous skilled working class, whose unions demanded and got an eight-hour day and other benefits unheard of in Europe.

-Australia gained a reputation as "the working man's paradise."
-Some employers hired Chinese labourers who were cheaper and more hard working.
-This produced a reaction which led to all the colonies restricting Chinese and other Asian immigration.
+Australia gained a reputation as "the working man's paradise".
+Some employers hired Chinese labourers, who were cheaper and more hard working.
+This produced a reaction which led eventually to all the colonies restricting Chinese immigration by 1888 and subsequently other Asian immigration.
 This was the genesis of the White Australia Policy.
 The "Australian compact", based around centralised industrial arbitration, a degree of government assistance particularly for primary industries, and White Australia, was to continue for many years before gradually dissolving in the second half of the 20th century.

 The growth of the sugar industry in Queensland in the 1870s led to searching for labourers prepared to work in a tropical environment.
 During this time, thousands of "Kanakas" (Pacific Islanders) were brought into Australia as indentured workers.
-This and related practices of bringing in non-white labour to be cheaply employed was commonly termed "blackbirding" and refers to the recruitment of people through trickery and kidnappings to work on plantations, particularly the sugar cane plantations of Queensland (Australia) and Fiji.
+This and related practices of bringing in non-white labour to be cheaply employed was commonly termed "blackbirding" and refers to the recruitment of people, often through trickery and kidnappings, to work on plantations, particularly the sugar cane plantations of Queensland (Australia) and Fiji.
 In the 1870s and 1880s, the trade union movement began a series of protests against foreign labour.
 Their arguments were that Asians and Chinese took jobs away from white men, worked for "substandard" wages, lowered working conditions, were harder workers and refused unionisation.